jserra99/aether-framework/README.md

 Launch "Remote Desktop", an application that should be pre-installed on you windows 10 computer.
 For the computer simply put: "10.7.53.X"
 Now that you are in launch the terminal in the top left corner, all of the necessary programs should already be on the pi but may need to be updated.
+Simply type in "sh hello-world.sh" and hit enter, say 'Y' to any prompts that may pop up.
+Now chameleon vision should be fully updated and installed on the pi.
+To verify this type in "sudo java -jar chameleon-vision.jar" and hit enter, if everything goes correctly it should detect the pi-camera and launch a server at the address: "localhost:5800" on the pi or "10.7.53.X:5800" from the host pc.
+If it is not working do not feel bad it is probably not your fault.
+A guide on how to use and setup chameleon vision will be procured at a later time.

+# Continuation

+In this section we will go over the framework code for lighting up the neopixels.
+Please open up neo-framework.py in your preferred code editior.